ansimil/final-project/README.md

 As it is not possible for the public to access the admin side of the website, I have provided some screenshots [here](https://drive.google.com/drive/folders/1LvT3J3yMWmQ2xZf91f7EMupJT-x8AYCY?usp=sharing).

+## Recently added:
+- Password reset functionality

+## Ongoing:
+- Responsive design for tablet and mobile
+- Orders section in user profile

+## To do...
+- PayPal integration
+- Email notifications for purchases

 ### Libraries, languages, skills etc.:

 - HTML5